NVSL/QuadClass-Resources/labs/Manufacturing-The-Board/README.md

 Follow the guidelines in the board layout lab under the heading "Generating Gerbers" to generate your final cam files.

 ### Commit Your Final Design

 Commit your final design to your github repo.
 This should include

-* Your updated quadcopter.sch and `quadcopter.brd`
+* Your updated `hardware/quadcopter.sch` and `hardware/quadcopter.brd`
-* Your final `quadcopter.cam.zip`.
+* Your final `hardware/quadcopter.cam.zip`.
 Please be _certain_ that this the right cam files.
 I suggest deleting all cam files in your repo, regenerating them and zipping them up.
 Be sure to commit.
-* A file called “metadata.txt” that has the following:
+* A file called `hardware/metadata.txt` that has the following:

     1. Color you want your quadcopter to be.
 Choices are: Green, red, white, yellow, blue, or black.
     2. The dimensions of your board in mm.

 Submit it via Eaglint.
 You can expect the reviews to be quite stringent.

 ### The Ordering Process